Ohio State University Wexner Medical Center: Expansion

 In 2017 Ohio State announced plans for the development of a new hospital and several large ambulatory centers.
-The new medical tower will include more than 800 beds, 60 neonatal intensive care unit bassinets, and state-of-the-art inpatient service areas.
-The tower is planning for opening in early 2026.
+The new medical center, named University Hospital, is 26 stories and 1.9 million square feet.
+It has more than 800 beds, 60 neonatal intensive care unit bassinets, and state-of-the-art inpatient service areas.
+The tower officially opened in February 2026.

 Awards and recognition

 For 29 consecutive years, U.S. News & World Report has recognized Ohio State Wexner Medical Center specialties in its "Best Hospitals" rankings.
 In 2021, it recognized 10 Ohio State Wexner Medical Center specialties: Ear, Nose and Throat #8; Diabetes and Endocrinology #19; Cancer #27; Neurology and Neurosurgery #28; Pulmonology and Lung Surgery #29; Urology #31; Rehabilitation #31; Cardiology and Heart Surgery #38; Gynecology #46; and Gastroenterology and GI Surgery #50.
 USNWR also named the Ohio State Wexner Medical Center the best hospital in central Ohio and the second best hospital in the state.
 In 2022, only one program was rated in the top 20 (Ear Nose and Throat #19), and two previously ranked programs were unranked (Diabetes and Endocrinology; Urology).